 Welcome to the BioNanoEngineering group directed by Professor Benjamin Thierry.
-The group is based at the newly established Future Industries Institute at the UniSA, which integrates components of the Ian Wark Research Institute, the Australian Research Council Special Research Centre for Particle and Material Interfaces.
+The group is based at the Future Industries Institute at the UniSA, and is a node of the ARC Centre of Excellence for Convergent Bio-Nano Science and Technology.

 A key aspect of our research is is that it is carried out in close collaboration with end-users, including industry partners and clinicians.